End-of-Life Care accreditation

 That’s why AAHA developed a new accreditation model called End-of-Life Care accreditation.

 AAHA’s new End-of-Life Care accreditation will help veterinary practices elevate these services so patients and clients receive appropriate supportive and emotional care, further enhancing and strengthening the human-animal bond.
+And team members of practices accredited in End-of-Life Care by AAHA benefit from the natural teambuilding and improved morale that comes from preparing for an AAHA evaluation.

 How were the End-of-Life Care accreditation standards developed?